gracemarionpower/selection-bias-simulations/README.md

 ## Overview

-We simulate correlated genetic risk scores (GRS) for childhood and adult body size and generate latent traits where adult tracks childhood (ϕ_track).
+We simulate correlated genetic risk scores (GRS) for childhood and adult body size and generate latent traits where adult tracks childhood.
 Selection into the analysed sample depends on:

-- mean-centered childhood body-size category (0/1/2),
+- childhood body-size category (0/1/2),
 - breast cancer status,
 - their interaction (child × cancer).